 It was a success, and so this Eggplant Lasagna was born!
 And boy, was it worth the extra time spent experimenting in the kitchen!
 This grain- and gluten-free dish is mouth watering, savory, and perfectly cheesy.
 The sauce has the texture of a meat sauce but remains completely vegetarian.

 Interestingly enough, this no noodle lasagna is low carb!
-That being said, it’s a wonderful option suitable for guests with many different diet preferences.
+That being said, it’s a wonderful option suitable for guests with many different diet preferences, like those who might need a gluten-free lasagna.
+So if you’ve been on the hunt for a recipe for vegetable lasagna, this is it.

 Ingredients for eggplant lasagna

-This easy, no noodle lasagna contains three main parts: eggplant, mushroom bolognese sauce, and a ricotta mixture.
+This easy, low carb eggplant lasagna is one of my favorite healthy vegetarian dinner ideas.
+It contains three main parts: eggplant, mushroom bolognese sauce, and a ricotta mixture.
 Since each part contains its own set of ingredients, I broke everything down into simple sections.
 Here’s what you’ll need to make your own gluten-free lasagna!

 Eggplant: For the eggplant portion of this recipe, you only need three ingredients: eggplants, salt, and olive oil.
 The salt is used to remove the moisture from the eggplants, an essential step for using eggplant as noodles in a lasagna.
-Many choose to make vegetarian lasagna with zucchini, but I prefer to use eggplant for it’s flavor absorbing potential!
+Many choose to make vegetarian lasagna with zucchini (see this zucchini noodle lasagna), but I prefer to use eggplant for it’s flavor absorbing potential!

 Sauce: Next, it’s time for the sauce!
 Instead of using a meat sauce, we will be making a mushroom-based bolognese.
 This portion of the recipe requires olive oil, garlic, marinara sauce, basil, salt, crushed red peppers, and of course, button mushrooms!